YornQiu/signpost/README.md

 ![fastify](./images/4.png)

-Signpost is faster than koa and express.
+Veloc is faster than koa and express.

 # Licence